maize-tech/laravel-encryptable/README.md

         'string',
         'email',
-        new UniqueEncrypted('users'), // checks whether the given email does not already exist in the database ],
+        new UniqueEncrypted('users'), // checks whether the given email does not already exist in the database Rule::uniqueEncrypted('users') // alternative way to invoke the rule ],
 ]);
 ```